Victoria, British Columbia: Homelessness

-A point-in-time homeless count was conducted by volunteers between 11 March and 12 March 2020, that counted at least 1,523 homeless that night.
-The homeless count is considered an underestimate due to the hidden homeless that may be couch surfing or have found somewhere to stay that is not on the street or homeless shelters.
 The first homeless count was conducted in January 2005 by the Victoria Cool Aid Society and counted a homeless population of approximately 700 individuals.

-Like many west coast cities in North America the homeless population is both concentrated in specific areas (parts of Pandora avenue in Victoria) and is often outside due to milder climates that make homelessness more visible year-round.

-The 2020 point-in-time homeless count found 35% respondents identified as being Indigenous.
-This is over representative in the homeless population as only 4.7% of the overall population of Victoria identify as Indigenous.
+A point-in-time homelessness count was conducted by volunteers on the 11th of March 2020, that counted at least 1,523 homeless people on those nights.
+The count is considered an underestimate due to homeless populations that may be couch surfing or have found somewhere to stay that is not on the street or in shelters.
+The 2020 point-in-time homeless population count found 35% respondents identified as being Indigenous (4.7% of the population of Victoria identify as Indigenous).

 During the COVID-19 pandemic in British Columbia, many homeless people sheltered in camping tents within the city's parks and some roadside greenspaces, including in Beacon Hill Park.
 In March 2021, Victoria City Council reinstated a bylaw prohibiting daytime camping in parks, and with support from the provincial government, pledged to find indoor accommodation for all those camping in parks.
 Homeless campers from parks and other public spaces were housed temporarily in motels, the Save-on-Foods arena and a tiny home village on a portion of the Royal Athletic Park's parking lot.